 - Alternative therapies such as meditation, yoga, massage or acupuncture can also help in overcoming depression

 Talk about it

 The key to overcoming mental illness is to talk openly to family and friends about how you are feeling.
 Tackling this condition head on with the support of friends is crucial to your recovery.
-The illness can have an impact on your relationships with your partner and others, so it is worthwhile considering relationship counselling as part of your support strategy.
+You may want to consider counselling for depression or if the illness is having an impact on your relationships with your partner and others, so you may want to consider relationship counselling as part of your support strategy.

-The Spark are experts in the field of relationship counselling and you can freephone 0808 802 2088 for immediate support and to discuss options to further help you recover.
+The Spark are experts in the field of relationship counselling, and you can call 0808 802 2088 for immediate support and to discuss options to further help you recover.